ADULT

 **Fosfomycin 3g PO x 1 dose

 (Unlikely to be effective for gram negative other than E. coli.
-Other gram-negative infection carry FosA hydrolase gene that may deactivate fosfomycin and leads to clinical failure.)
+Other gram-negative infection carry FosA hydrolase gene that may deactivate fosfomycin and leads to clinical failure)

 Comments

-*Avoid Nitrofurantoin if GFR < 30ml/min.
+*Avoid Nitrofurantoin if GFR < 30ml/min and pregnant women at third trimester.

 Trimethoprim-sulfamethoxazole is not recommended to be used as empirical therapy for UTI as the local resistance rates of E. coli and Klebsiella pneumoniae has been consistently > 30%.
-If susceptible, trimethoprim-sulfamethoxazole 160/800 mg PO q12h for 3 days can be used for definitive therapy.

 Amoxicillin or ampicillin should not be used for empirical treatment given the relatively poor efficacy and the very high prevalence of antimicrobial resistance.